Poop-fish/Executable-Library-/README.md

 ### Downlaod and open zip file or Clone this repository

-### this was made with Python and PysimpleGUI and runs on windows( i dont know if it runs a linux or mac it should)
+### this was made with Python and PysimpleGUI and runs on windows ( i dont know if it runs on linux or mac it should)
 pip installs:
 - pip install PySimpleGUI
--
+- pip install pygame
 # Game Manager - Executable Library
 The Game Manager is a simple desktop application built using PySimpleGUI that allows users to manage their executable files (EXE files) and associated assets.
 It provides a user-friendly interface for adding games, playing them, and performing Google searches, all from within one application.